-Amy Goodman, Democracy Now

 Dear Human premiered at The Museum of Modern Art New York on Feb 15, 2020, to a sold out packed theater, weeks before the world shut down.

-The performance was part of MoMA's Doc Fortnight: "Always a momentous occasion for lovers of nonfiction cinema, Doc Fortnight celebrates its 19th edition with some of the most formally innovative, thought-provoking documentary and hybrid films being made in the world today."
+The performance was part of MoMA's Doc Fortnight Nonfiction + Sidebar: "Always a momentous occasion for lovers of nonfiction cinema, Doc Fortnight celebrates its 19th edition with some of the most formally innovative, thought-provoking documentary and hybrid films being made in the world today."

 POINT OF VIEW MAGAZINE | "MoMa’s Doc Fortnight was Diverse and Eclectic"

-Ten years ago I wanted to create something that merged my interests of film, speaking, audience interaction, and the theater experiments I did with The Webby Awards into one experience I started calling “Live Spoken Cinema."
-I've been experimenting with the form ever since, and it's a dream come true that the show that is bringing it all together is Dear Human, about the relationship between humanity and technology, and the o have the world premiere of this Dear Human show at The Museum of Modern Art in New York.
+Ten years ago I wanted to create something that merged my work in art, film, speaking, audience interaction, and the theater experiments I did with The Webby Awards into one experience I started calling “Live Spoken Cinema."
+I've been experimenting with the form ever since, and it's a dream come true that the show that is bringing it all together is Dear Human, about the relationship between humanity and technology, and to have the world premiere of this Dear Human show at The Museum of Modern Art in New York.

 - Tiffany Shlain, February 2020

-Producer Sawyer Steele, Director Tiffany Shlain, and Dramaturge Meiyin Wang at the premiere.
+Producer Sawyer Steele, Artist Tiffany Shlain, Director Meiyan Wang